chandu2205-code/GoLang/README.md

 * Now open terminal in VS code using View-> Integrated Terminal **or**  Ctrl+`
 * Execute command : **go run main.go**
 * Hurray !!!
 We learnt how to accomplish setup required to run Go program , long way to go :running:

+# Organizing Source Code
+* Modules are modern way of organizing the source code in Go
+* Create a New Folder and give it any name ,let me name it as **code**
+* Open this folder in VS code and lets try to initialize the folder by navigating to it using below command
+* **go mod init *name_of_module*** usually name_of_module is similar to github repository url, usually it is the location from which go tries to pull dependencies from
+*